michellelimsh/planet/README.md

 For instance, a route from the Empire State Building to Central Park starts from walking to 34 St - Herald Sq station, then taking the F Line (subway) to 57 Street station, then walking to Central Park.
 This route consists of 3 legs (walk, subway, walk) and modelled as 4 `waypoint` (Empire State Building, 34 St - Herald Sq station, 57 Street station, Central Park) and `utilise` 1 public transport (subway) service (F Line (subway) from 34 St - Herald Sq station to 57 Street station).

 After processing each trip, the transit directions legs are then mapped with `BusService`, `BusStop`, `TrainService` and `TrainStation`.

+## Challenges we ran into

+## Accomplishments that we're proud of

+## What we learned

+- TigerGraph
+- GSQL
+- Python client for Google Maps Directions API
+- More about New York City!

+## What's next for PlaNET

 ## Acknowledgements